FiM FTC EVENT GUIDE

 Once all teams have checked-in and passed inspections, the match schedule for the qualification matches will be generated.
 These will be distributed to the teams and will be available for pick up at Pit Admin.

 The Drive Team should stay alert for the instructions and signals from the FTA, Head Referee, and the Game Announcer so that delays do not occur.
 The start of the autonomous and driver-controlled portions of the match begins with a “3-2-1 GO!” countdown.
-Refer to Game Manual 2 for more complete match play procedures/instructions.
+Refer to the Competition Manual for more complete match play procedures/instructions.

 After the match, the FTA/Head Referee will announce when teams may remove their robots from the playing field.
 The Drive Team should clear the area as quickly as possible, following the queueing path, so that the teams for the next match can set up.